4gungnand/Python-coursera/README.md

 # Python-coursera
-A python file/scripts used in coursera during 2023 Bangkit Program
+Repository for python files/scripts used in coursera during 2023 Bangkit Program